tmiland/freshrss-invidious/README.md

 # FreshRSS - Invidious video extension

-This FreshRSS extension allows you to directly watch Invidios videos from within subscribed channel feeds.
+This FreshRSS extension allows you to directly watch Invidious videos from within subscribed channel feeds.

-To use it, upload the ```xExtension-Invidios``` directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.
+To use it, upload the ```xExtension-Invidious``` directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.

 ## Installation